robin-collins/colored_custom_logger/README.md

 ## 📜 License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## 🏷️ Version

+The current version of 🌈 colored-custom-logger is 1.5.7.

 ## 🙏 Acknowledgements